Non-epileptic seizures and dissociative seizures

 - Brain scans such as CT (computerised tomography) or MRI (magnetic resonance imaging) are used to form a picture of your brain.
-This may show a physical cause for epileptic seizures, but would not usually be helpful in diagnosing NES.
+This may show a physical cause for epileptic seizures, but would not usually be helpful in diagnosing dissociative seizures.

 - An EEG (electroencephalogram) records the electrical activity of the brain.
 It is often used to see if seizures are caused by disrupted brain activity, which helps to diagnose epilepsy.
-NES are not caused by changes in brain activity.
+Dissociative seizures are not caused by changes in brain activity.

 - Video telemetry involves having an EEG and being filmed at the same time.
-This compares what a person is doing with what is happening in their brain during the seizure, and can often show the difference between epileptic and non-epileptic seizures.
-This can help to diagnose epilepsy (if, during a seizure, your brain activity changes) or diagnose NES (if, during a seizure, your brain activity does not change).
+This compares what a person is doing with what is happening in their brain during the seizure, and can often show the difference between epileptic and dissociative seizures.
+This can help to diagnose epilepsy (if, during a seizure, your brain activity changes) or diagnose dissociative seizures (if, during a seizure, your brain activity does not change).

-The specialist will usually explain the results of these tests to you.
-If the tests show no neurological or physical cause for your seizures, and your specialist thinks it might be NES you may be referred to a psychiatrist or a psychologist for diagnosis.
+If the tests show no neurological or physical cause for your seizures, and your specialist thinks it might be dissociative seizures, you may be referred to a psychiatrist or a psychologist for diagnosis.

-Treatment for NES depends on their cause.
+Treatment may depend on the cause of your seizures, and your medical history.
 Your specialist may talk to you about what treatment options might be helpful.

-If you have seizures that are not epileptic they will not respond to anti-epileptic drugs (AEDs).
+Seizures that are not epileptic will not be controlled by anti-epileptic drugs (AEDs).

 If you already take AEDs, for example if you were previously diagnosed with epilepsy, your specialist may suggest you gradually reduce them.
-If you have NES and epilepsy, you will usually continue to take AEDs for your epileptic seizures.
+If you have dissociative seizures and epilepsy, you will usually continue to take AEDs for your epileptic seizures.